 What is it? – Dioxins are a group of chemically-related compounds that some see as amongst the most toxic chemicals known to science.
 Monsanto found themselves involved in 1945 when they began promoting the use of chemical pesticides in agriculture.
 (1)(7)

-Why is it bad? – Dioxins are most notably bad for their ability to accumulate in the food chain, and an EPA report once confirmed dioxins as a cancer hazard to humans.
+Why is it bad? – Dioxins are most notably dangerous for their ability to accumulate in the food chain, and an EPA report once confirmed dioxins as a cancer hazard to humans.
 (7)

 Where is it being used? – Rather than used, dioxins are primarily being found in meat and dairy products due to how integrated they have become within the food chain.
 (7)